cranci1/AnimeGen/README.md

 ```

 If the build was successful, you should see a "build" folder with a subfolder "DerivedDataApp" and the AnimeGen.ipa file in the AnimeGen/build directory.
 You are now done!
 Just use any IPA installer like TrollStore, AlStore, Scarlet, ESign or sideloadly to install the IPA on the desired device.

+## Code Structure

+    |
+    ├── Extensions             # Folder with the Image/UI Extensions
+    ├── APIs                   # Folder containing all the APIs function
+    │   └── Hmtai              # Folder containing the Hmtai function to make it fully works
+    ├── Settings               # The Settings page
+    │   └── Iconss             # Folder with the icons images
+    ├── Buttons                # Folder with the buttons code
+    └── ViewController.swift   # The main file app